Home About Approach Cases Definitions Contact me Recommendations

 There is much more to neurology than localising lesions - but it's a good place to start, and a crucial skill for anybody seeing patients with neurological problems.

-I believe there is no better way to learn neurology than through interactive cases - and the more interactive the better.
+I believe there is no better way to learn neurology than through interactive cases - the more interactive the better!
 I'd love to sit and talk through these cases with learners in person, but I hope this helps as the 'next best thing'.
-I wrote it deliberately phrased to walk you through each case - the idea is to take a journey through the relevant anatomy and bring it to life.

 I made this resource both to help other learners and to improve my own knowledge of clinical neuroanatomy.
 It's been a rewarding experience so far and I have learned a great deal from it.
 I plan to continue compiling these cases for years to come, building a large lesion study bank - and am excited for what's ahead!